FLIR/iis_firefly_image_classifier/README.md

 docker run --rm -it --name tensorflow-env-1  -e DISPLAY=${DISPLAY}  --net=host  --privileged --shm-size=2g --ulimit memlock=-1 --ulimit stack=67108864  -v /dev:/dev -v path/to/host_target_directory:/home/docker/ asigiuk/tf1.13-cpu_runtime:latest
 ```

-Important Notes:
+Some helpful notes:
 1. Modify `-v path/to/host_target_directory:/home/docker` in the above command and replace `path/to/host_target_directory` with your host machine target directory path.
 This will mount your specified target host directory to the docker container home directory `/home/docker`.
-2. The docker `-v` or `--volume` flag is used to mount a target directory in your host machine (i.e. `path/to/host_target_directory`) to the docker container directory (i.e. `/home/docker`) .
+2. The docker `-v` or `--volume` flag is used to mount a target directory in your host machine (i.e. `path/to/host_target_directory`) to the docker container directory (i.e. `/home/docker`).
 You can find more information regarding the `docker run` command [here](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only).
 3. You can terminate the docker environment by typing `exit` in your terminal.

 ## Quick Start